Pelvic Tilt Exercises during Pregnancy – Benefits and Precautions

 - Lean on counters, people and tables to counteract all the backward leaning.

-- Use your exercise ball and cover it with your arms and upper body and roll around.
+- Use your exercise ball, cover it with your arms and upper body and roll around.

 - Your pelvis that is in midair will move in a way that strengthens it for birth.